 What is Internalized Racist Oppression?

-Internalized Racist Oppression (IRO) is a deeply held belief in the myth of racial inferiority.
+IRO is a deeply-held belief in the myth of racial inferiority.
 This belief is encouraged and grown through socialization of People of Color in the context of racist individuals, institutions, and systems.

 How are we Set Free?